funnybrum/LossnayController-v2/README.md

  4) Temeprature/humidity monitoring on the exhaust/fresh air.
 This was planned for v1, but never got added.
 BME280 will be used for that purpose.
  5) Telemetry collection (fan speed, on/off state/bypass valve).
  6) [PENDING] RS-485 communication interface with support of controlling the unit and returning the telemtry data.

+PCB project is available at [EasyEDA's OSHWLab](https://oshwlab.com/funnybrum/lossnay-controller_copy).
+From there you can directly order the PCB at JLCPCB.

 # Lossnay mainboard communication